What is it and what does it mean for you?

 - You can read the DfE’s full ‘Free school meals’ guidance here.

 - The DfE wants to make sure that as many eligible pupils as possible are claiming their free school meals and wants schools to encourage all eligible families to apply.
-To do so, schools can use a template registration form to ensure the process is quick and simple.
+To do so, schools can use our Free School Meal Registration Letter and Eligibility Form to ensure the process is quick and simple.

-- Our Free School Meals Letter to Parents can be used to explain the need to register for FSM to parents – it lists all the factors that make a child eligible for FSM.
+- Our Free School Meal Eligibility Changes Letter to Parents can be used to explain the need to register for FSM to parents – it lists all the factors that make a child eligible for FSM.